Found traces of antidepressants and painkillers in crustaceans on Svalbard

 7010 Trondheim, Norway

-Please notice: One invoice (one file) only, file type PDF or TIF, max 2 MB, reference: name and employee ID number of purchaser
+Please note: One invoice (one file) per email only, file type PDF or TIF, max 2 MB, text is not processed manually, reference: name and employee ID number of purchaser